jlvoiseux/orbital-mayhem/README.md

 ![
 ](om_game.gif)

+The executable can be obtained here : https://github.com/jlvoiseux/OrbitalMayhem/releases/tag/v1.0

 **This prototype was built for the HTC Vive with :**

  - VRTK : A productive VR Toolkit for rapidly building VR solutions in Unity3d